Comment on page

 call that you want to reload, and press Shift+Enter.

-If you want to learn more about reopening an existing mitosheet, read this section of the Core Concepts overview.
+If you want to learn more about reopening an existing mitosheet, read of the Core Concepts overview.

 If you've previously created a mitosheet, and you see this ModuleNotFoundError after running the above code, its likely because the mitosheet package is not installed in your current environment.